“Subprime” unsecured credit cards may sound scary, but they could be the answer to your prayers.

 For credit limits between $300 and $500, there is no monthly service fee in year one.
-After the first year, you will be charged between $6.25 and $10.40 per month based on your credit limit.
+After the first year, you will have to pay between $6.25 and $10.40 per month based on your credit limit.

 For credit limits between $600 and $1,000, you will be immediately charged a monthly fee between $5.85 and $10.40 based on your credit limit.
 These fees are separate from the $75 to $125 annual fee and the $95 program fee.

 If you request a credit limit increase (only available in the second year) and are approved, a 25 percent fee will be assessed.
 For example, if you receive a $200 increase, you will have a $50 fee.

 Grace Period: 27 Days

 Quirks: This card requires you pay a $95 program fee upon approval before gaining access to your credit line.
 No rewards.